-HOWEVER WATER CONSERVATION IS STILL AN ISSUE HOWEVER MUCH IT RAINS AND WE MUST PREPARE OURSELVES TO USE LESS WATER IN OUR GARDENS.
+WATER CONSERVATION IS ALWAYS AN ISSUE HOWEVER MUCH IT RAINS AND WE MUST PREPARE OURSELVES TO USE LESS WATER IN OUR GARDENS.
 IT REMAINS “GOOD PRACTICE” WHATEVER THE WEATHER! (and anyway who wants to spend hours with a hose when you can be getting on with more creative tasks)

 Below is some useful advice from Wandsworth Borough Council on conserving water.